tawi1/DotsTrafficCity/docs/source/trafficLight.rst

 	.. image:: /images/road/trafficLight/GlobalLightViewExample1.png

 #.
-You can now quickly see and adjust the timelines of all the crossroads.
+You can now quickly view and adjust the timelines of all the crossroads.
 #.
-Enable :ref:`Show disabled lights <trafficLightGlobalLightCommonSettings>` to see crossroads with traffic lights off.
+Enable :ref:`Show disabled Lights <trafficLightGlobalLightCommonSettings>` to see crossroads with traffic lights switched off.

 	.. image:: /images/road/trafficLight/GlobalLightViewExample2.png

 #.
 Select the desired crossroad and press `Select`.
 #.
-Now in the :ref:`TrafficLightCrossroad <trafficLightCrossroad>` component you can adjust timings.
+In the :ref:`TrafficLightCrossroad <trafficLightCrossroad>` component, you can now set the timings.

 How To Assign Light
 ------------